-- for recording incidents and the means by which information about incidents and outcomes can be easily accessed by senior management - make adults aware of relevant professional or organisational guidance in respect of physical contact with children and meeting medical needs of children and young people where appropriate - be explicit about what physical contact is appropriate for adults working in the school - provide staff, on a 'need to know' basis, with relevant information about vulnerable children in their care necessary in relation to a particular activity.
+- guidance in respect of physical contact with children and meeting medical needs of children and young people where appropriate - be explicit about what physical contact is appropriate for adults working in the school - provide staff, on a 'need to know' basis, with relevant information about vulnerable children in their care

+Physical contact should take place only when it is necessary in relation to a particular activity.
 It should take place in a safe and open environment, i.e. one easily observed by others and last for the minimum time necessary.
 The extent of the contact should be made clear and undertaken with the permission of the pupil/student.
 Contact should be relevant to their age and level of understanding and adults should remain sensitive to any discomfort expressed verbally or non-verbally by the pupil/student.